Hugo Banzer: Death

-Banzer died of lung cancer at a medical clinic in Santa Cruz de la Sierra on 5 May 2002, aged 75, five days before he would have turned 76 and around two months before his original presidential term ended.
-His remains were buried at the General Cemetery of Santa Cruz in Santa Cruz.
+Following his cancer diagnosis, Banzer underwent chemotherapy in Washington DC before returning to Bolivia to spend his final days.
+After slipping into a coma for several weeks, Banzer died of heart failure induced by lung cancer at his residence in Santa Cruz de la Sierra on 5 May 2002, aged 75, five days before he would have turned 76 and around two months before his original presidential term ended.
+He was buried at the General Cemetery of Santa Cruz.